Microsoft and Google financials could surface at trial

 Additionally, any documents the judge relies on for his final opinion will be disclosed, Robart wrote on Monday.

 Before trial began on Tuesday, Robart said in court that he wanted to take the most "expansive" interpretation of the public's right to know.
-Several outside companies besides Microsoft and Motorola, like Research in Motion Inc RIM.TO, have also asked him to keep secret their royalty deals.
+Several outside companies besides Microsoft and Motorola, like Research in Motion Inc, have also asked him to keep secret their royalty deals.

 Robart said he would consider a request to refer to those third party companies by code names, known only to the lawyers and the judge.